 Watch this video from the Recycle Now website to find out more about the paper recycling process.

 There is also a lot of really interesting information on the Eco-Craft site about recycling and sustainability in general.
 You can read about their environmental policy here.

 My work involves a fair amount of printing.
-My cards, art prints, and photo prints are all printed here at home.
+My cards and mounted art prints are all printed here at home.
 Printing is probably my biggest area of environmental impact.

 I use an Epson XP-635 inkjet printer.
 Epson rank somewhere in the middle, in terms of their ethical standing.
 The Good Shopping Guide give them a score of 78 on their Ethical Company Index.
 Ideally, I would have chosen a Brother printer for my business.
 Unfortunately, having been in touch with Brother, they have confirmed that none of their printers will print on 300 gsm card.
 I need to be able to print on card as thick as that in order to produce my greeting cards, meaning that I was unable to choose their printers.

 The Epson is a compromise printer, with a middling ethical score but with the ability to produce the products I need it to print.

 On the plus side, it has five separate print cartridges (cyan, magenta, yellow, black, and photo black), which means that I only need to replace the cartridge that has run out.
 It is also Energy Star qualified (find out more about the Energy Star program here).

 I keep an eye on my printing, as much from a business cost perspective as anything else, and I am always looking for ways to reduce my printing and the impact it is having.
 All ideas for environmental (and cost) efficiencies are always welcome.

 In order to minimise the impact from larger print runs, I work with a print company in Exeter to produce my A4-sized prints.
 Please see the entry for Ashley House to find out more about their environmental approach.